-By the end of the first year, each student will choose a mentor.
+Students must select a mentor by the end of the first year.
 The mentor will be in charge of organizing evaluation committees for the student's biographical reports according to the reports discipline.
 The mentor will be selected by the student with the advice of the chairperson of the department.
 The mentor will be responsible for direct supervision of the student's academic work and will coordinate the comprehensive exam.
+The mentor must hold or request an academic appointment at UCC.